What is a CT scan?

 Tools for monitoring other diseases: CT scans are a useful tool for checking for other disorders, including some that may or may not be connected to cancer, like:

 - Emphysema or pneumonia

 - Inflammatory diseases, such as ulcerative colitis and sinusitis

 - Injuries to your head or internal organs

 How frequently you need to get CT follow-up will depend on your treatment and kind of cancer.
-For instance, it is advisable that patients with colorectal cancer who are receiving surgical treatment undergo two CT scans during the first three years.
-Doctors advise getting a low-dose CT scan every year to check for lung cancer if you’re 55 to 74 years old and have a history of smoking an average of a pack per day for 30 years (even if you quit in the last fifteen years).
+For instance, it is advised that patients with colorectal cancer who are receiving surgical treatment undergo two CT scans during the first three years.
+Doctors advise getting a low-dose CT scan every year to check for lung cancer if you’re 55 to 74 years old and have a history of smoking an average of a pack per day for 30 years (even if you quit in the last 15 years).

 Reasons to get a CT scan to detect cancer

 Despite decades of research, many cancer forms are still difficult to detect with a routine blood test or X-ray.
 For instance, kidney cancer is the eighth most common new cancer found in women and the sixth most common new cancer found in men, yet it frequently doesn’t show any symptoms until it has advanced to a more serious stage or spread to other organs.